Luke-zhang-04/processing-vscode/README.md

 ## What this extension isn't

 -   This extension does not allow you to debug Java or Processing projects.
 -   This is **NOT a language server**, and hence cannot provide the features a language server can.
-There simply is not enough demand for a Processing language server, and that type of thing is definetly out of the scope of my abilities.
-Langauge servers take entire teams from big companies such as Microsoft to make.
+There simply is not enough demand for a Processing language server, and that type of thing is definitely out of the scope of my abilities.
+Language servers take entire teams from big companies such as Microsoft to make.
-    -   This extension cannot provide intellesence, for example
+    -   This extension cannot provide IntelliSense, for example

 ## Why the fork?